A continental framework for bamboo — connecting growers, builders, researchers, and policy across Europe.

 A neutral institution for a sector that is no longer marginal.

 What the sector lacks is the connective tissue: shared standards, a common evidence base, a space for practitioners to learn from each other, and a coherent voice in policy.
-The European Bamboo Foundation is being constituted to provide that connective tissue — and only that.
+The European Bamboo Foundation is constituted to provide that connective tissue — and only that.

 The Foundation does not commercialise bamboo, advocate for any single species or technique, or speak on behalf of any one company.
 It exists to make the work of others legible, comparable, and defensible.